King Kong vs. Godzilla: American version

 Beck and his crew were able to obtain library music from a host of older films, including Creature from the Black Lagoon (1954).
 Cues from these scores were used to almost completely replace the original Japanese score by Akira Ifukube and give the film a more Western sound.
 They also obtained stock footage from the film The Mysterians from RKO (the film's U.S. copyright holder at the time) which was used not only to represent the ICS, but which was also utilized during the film's climax.
 Stock footage of a massive earthquake from The Mysterians was employed to make the earthquake caused by Kong and Godzilla's plummet into the ocean much more violent than the comparatively tame tremor seen in the Japanese version.
 This added footage features massive tidal waves, flooded valleys, and the ground splitting open swallowing up various huts.

 Beck spent roughly $12,000 making his English version and sold the film to Universal-International for roughly $200,000 on April 29, 1963.
 The film was released theatrically in the United States on June 26 of that year, as a double feature with The Traitors.

-Starting in 1963, Toho's international sales booklets began advertising an English dub of King Kong vs. Godzilla alongside Toho-commissioned, unedited international dubs of movies such as Giant Monster Varan and The Last War.
+Starting in 1963, Toho's international sales booklets began advertising an English dub of King Kong vs. Godzilla alongside Toho-commissioned, unedited international dubs of movies such as Varan the Unbelievable and The Last War.
 By association, it is thought that this King Kong vs. Godzilla dub is an unedited English-language international version not known to have been released on home video.